cpl-kr/syntaxparser/Readme.md

 The class Grammatik ist serializable.

-## Keine Regel der Art "Mindestes 1" (A+) wie bei regulären Ausdrücken

-Diese Möglichkeit kann durch Grammatikregeln erreicht werden.
-Beispiel für A+ nicht am Ende einer Regel:
+## Alternative possibilities with the grammar rules for '+' and '*' in the manner of a regular expression

+Possibility for '+':
+Example for '+' not at the end of a rule:
-A+ B C -> A Z C
+R -> A+ B C corresponds to R -> A Z C
 Z -> A Z
 Z -> A B
-Beispiel für A+ am Ende einer Regel:
+Example for '+' at the end of a rule:
-B A+ -> B Z
+R -> B A+ corresponds to R -> B Z
 Z -> B A
 Z -> B Z

-## Keine Regel der Art "Keines oder 1" (A*) wie bei regulären Ausdrücken

-Diese Möglichkeit kann durch Grammatikregeln erreicht werden.
-Beispiel für A* nicht am Ende einer Regel:
+Possibility for '*':
+Example for '*' not at the end of a rule:
 A* B C -> Z C
 Z -> A B
 Z -> B
-Beispiel für A* am Ende einer Regel:
+Example for '*' at the end of a rule:
 B A* -> Z
 Z -> B
 Z -> B A